simplyequipped/library/README.md

 - Automatic download and organization of recommended content

 ## Getting Started
-- Download this repo
+1. Download this repository

+    - Open a web browser and navigate to [https://github.com/simplyequipped/library](https://github.com/simplyequipped/library)
+    - Download the repository as a zip file and extract it where you want the library to reside (ex. external drive)

-- Run *Offline Library.bat* on Windows, or *Offline Library* on Linux or MacOS
+2. Run *Offline Library.bat* on Windows, or *Offline Library* on Linux or MacOS
-- Use the browser window (opened automatically) to download and navigate the offline content
+3. Use the browser window (opened automatically) to download and navigate the offline content

 ## Services